AlexandreDecan/sismic/docs/testing.rst

     test.execute(max_steps=10)

 At the end of the execution, you must call the :py:meth:`~sismic.checker.StateChartTester.stop` method.
-This method sends a ``stop`` event to the statechart testers, and checks whether they are all in a final configuration.
+This method sends a ``stop`` event to the statechart testers.
+This permits testers to check that some condition still holds at the end of the execution.

 As a shortcut, :py:class:`~sismic.testing.StateChartTester` exposes a context manager that does the job for you.
 This context manager can be used as follows: